 We like to add a little coffee to our all-natural and gentle pumpkin sugar scrub.
 The addition of caffeine, via coffee grounds, will boost blood circulation and promote glowing skin.

-Controlling oil production—essential fatty acids sink deep into skin providing moisture without greasiness.
+Controlling oil production.
+Essential fatty acids sink deep into the skin, providing moisture without greasiness.
 These moisturizers help balance oil and keep skin smooth and soft.

-Unless you have a commercial oil extractor at home, look to a natural foods store or search online to get a bottle.
+Unless you have a commercial oil extractor at home, look to a natural foods store, or search online to get a bottle.
 There are not many ingredients that are as multifaceted as pumpkin oil.
-We recommend using a couple drops in your moisturizer, body lotion, foot creams, and hair conditioner.
+We recommend using a couple of drops in your body lotion, foot creams, and hair conditioner.